-BVES does not currently calculates FPI as of January 2024, but plans to begin this calculation in 2023 and incorporate this measure into future WMP Updates.
-Please reference Section 6.2.2 and 8.1.8.1 for BVES's use of Technosylva FPI and its risk, and fire potential modeling.
+BVES calculates FPI as of January 2024.
+Please reference Section 6.2.2 and 8.1.8.1 for BVES's use of FPI and its risk, and fire potential modeling.

 8.4 Emergency Preparedness

 Each electrical corporation must develop and adopt an emergency preparedness plan in compliance with the standards established by the CPUC pursuant to Public Utilities Code section 768.6(a).
 Wildfires and PSPS introduce unique risk management challenges requiring the electrical corporation to evaluate, develop, and implement wildfireand PSPS-specific emergency preparedness activities as part of a holistic emergency preparedness strategy.